finbourne/lusid-sdk-csharp/sdk/docs/OrderGraphApi.md

             try
             {
-                // [EXPERIMENTAL] ListOrderGraphPlacementChildren: Lists all placements for the parent placement specified by the scope and code, and builds a summary picture of the state of their associated order entities.
+                // [EARLY ACCESS] ListOrderGraphPlacementChildren: Lists all placements for the parent placement specified by the scope and code, and builds a summary picture of the state of their associated order entities.
                 PagedResourceListOfOrderGraphPlacement result = apiInstance.ListOrderGraphPlacementChildren(scope, code, asAt, paginationToken, sortBy, limit, propertyKeys);
                 Debug.WriteLine(result);
             }